 - Encouraging buyers to purchase SimpleShowing homes without an outside agent

 One reason SimpleShowing can offer large commission rebates is that it protects its agents' time by asking buyers to do more legwork themselves during the early stages of the purchase process.

 While many traditional realtors spend time researching properties for buyers and meeting with them to discuss their situation, SimpleShowing doesn't step in until buyers are ready to start touring homes.

 Additionally, buyers who want to tour more than five homes won't qualify for SimpleShowing's full rebate.
-These reduced savings reflect the extra time their agent spent working with them compared to the average customer.
+These reduced savings reflect the extra time their agent spent working with them compared with the average customer.

-Together, these policies allow SimpleShowing Agents to offer full-service support while minimizing the time they spend dealing with "home browsers" who look at a bunch of properties but never make a purchase.
+Together, these policies allow SimpleShowing agents to offer full-service support while minimizing the time they spend dealing with "home browsers" who look at a bunch of properties but never make a purchase.

 SimpleShowing uses technology to make the sales process more efficient

 Like many other discount brokers, SimpleShowing has invested in developing technology to help its agents manage transactions more efficiently.

 For example, SimpleShowing has partnered with title service Expetitle to offer their customers fully remote closings.
 While this is convenient for SimpleShowing clients, it also streamlines the process for agents.